mostafab/neg5.main/docs/GETTING_STARTED.md

         npm start.
 The terminal should print a message stating "Express serving running on port X", where X is the port specified in ```configuration.json```.
 Open up a web browser and navigate to localhost:X to confirm.

+For information on workflow and contributing, please see the [contributing guide](CONTRIBUTING.md).